 Tom firmly ground his teeth, "oh boy, another classic from does nothing Jessie.
 I can't wait for more of her expert on everything advice."

-"Lieutenant, concentrate your efforts on your piloting," Tuvok scolded.
+"Ensign, concentrate your efforts on your piloting," Tuvok scolded.

 Tom couldn't help but roll his eyes, all while secretly feeling relieved since the banter was a distraction from their predicament That was until another tremor made him lose his finger placement on the console for a second.